 - 8.1.
+All Trust sites are required to Control of Substances Hazardous to Health (COSHH), which can take many forms, including:

+- Chemicals

-All Trust sites are required to Control (of) Substances Hazardous to Health (COSHH), which can take many forms, including: - Chemicals - Products containing chemicals - Fumes - Dusts - Vapours - Mists - Gases and asphyxiating gases - Germs that cause diseases, such as leptospirosis or legionnaires disease - 8.2.
-Control of Substances Hazardous to Health (COSHH) risk assessments are undertaken by department/activity leads in conjunction with Safety Data Sheets and circulated to all employees who work with hazardous substances.
-Staff are also provided with protective equipment, where necessary.
-Safety Data Sheets can be obtained from Safety Data Sheets | Free SDS Database | Chemical Safety or by contacting the Health and Safety Manager. - 8.3.
+- Products containing chemicals

+- Fumes - Dusts - Vapours - Mists - Gases and asphyxiating gases - Germs that cause diseases, such as leptospirosis or legionnaires disease - 8.2.
+Control of Substances Hazardous to Health (COSHH) Risk Assessments are undertaken by department/activity leads in conjunction with Safety Data Sheets and circulated to all employees who work with hazardous substances.
+Staff are also provided with Personal Protective Equipment (PPE), where necessary.
+Safety Data Sheets can be obtained from Safety Data Sheets | Free SDS Database | Chemical Safety or by contacting the Health & Safety Manager. - 8.3.
 Staff use and store hazardous products in accordance with instructions on the product label.
 All hazardous products are kept in their original containers, with clear labelling and product information. - 8.4.
 Any hazardous products are disposed of in accordance with specific disposal procedures. - 8.5.
 Emergency procedures, including procedures for dealing with spillages, are displayed near where hazardous products are stored and in areas where they are routinely used. - 8.6.
 Each Academy will have a Radiation Protection Supervisor (RPS).
 The RPS will be suitably qualified and appointed by the Head of science at each Academy.
+This is usually arranged though CLEAPSS.